SH-NicholasPage/IT101-BreadboardCode/Misc/DigitalHallSensor/README.md

 # 3144E A3144 Hall Effect Sensor Module

 This module uses the 3144E (A3144-compatible) Hall effect sensor to detect the presence of a magnetic field.
-It outputs a digital voltage signal that can be used in Arduino, PIC, AVR, and other microcontroller projects.
+It outputs a digital voltage signal that can be used in RPi, Arduino, PIC, AVR, and other microcontroller projects.

 ## Features